nolan-lwin/Destinex/frontend/README.md

 - **Intuitive Interactions**: User interactions are designed to be intuitive, with clear navigation and interactive elements that make the process of selecting and sending gifts effortless.

 #### Real-Time Updates
-- **WebSocket Integration**: Leveraging WebSocket for real-time updates, our frontend ensures that users receive immediate feedback and notifications, enhancing the interactivity of the application.
+- **WebSocket Integration**: Leveraging WebSocket for real-time updates, our front-end ensures that users receive immediate feedback and notifications, enhancing the interactivity of the application.

 #### User-Centric Functionality
 - **Easy Navigation**: The app layout is structured for easy navigation, making it straightforward for users to find what they need.